content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/sql/7-ddl.md

 # 2.3 PostgreSQL DROP TABLE

-To drop a table from the database, you use the DROP TABLE statement as follows:
+-   To drop a table from the database, you use the DROP TABLE statement as follows:

 ![](media/5fafe89f66d7809b2218dd6e900fd575.png)

 In this syntax:

--   First, specify the name of the table that you want to drop after the DROP TABLE keywords.
+-   First, specify the **name of the table** that you want to drop after the DROP TABLE keywords.
--   Second, use the IF EXISTS option to remove the table only if it exists.
+-   Second, use the **IF EXISTS** option to remove the table only if it exists.

-If you remove a table that does not exist, PostgreSQL issues an error.
+-   If you remove a **table** that **does not exist**, PostgreSQL **issues an error**.
 To avoid this situation, you can use the IF EXISTS option.

-In case the table that you want to remove is used in other objects such as [views](https://www.postgresqltutorial.com/postgresql-views/), [triggers](https://www.postgresqltutorial.com/postgresql-triggers/), functions, and [stored procedures](https://www.postgresqltutorial.com/postgresql-stored-procedures/), the DROP TABLE cannot remove the table.
+In case the table that you want to remove is used in other objects such as views, triggers, functions, and stored procedures, the DROP TABLE cannot remove the table.
 In this case, you have two options:

--   The CASCADE option allows you to remove the table and its dependent objects.
+-   The **CASCADE** option allows you to remove the table and its dependent objects.
--   The RESTRICT option rejects the removal if there is any object depends on the table.
-The RESTRICT option is the default if you don’t explicitly specify it in the DROP TABLE statement.
+-   The **RESTRICT** option rejects the removal if there is any object depends on the table.
+The RESTRICT option is the **default** if you don’t explicitly specify it in the DROP TABLE statement.

-To remove multiple tables at once, you can place a comma-separated list of tables after the DROP TABLE keywords:
+To **remove multiple** **tables** at once, you can place a comma-separated list of tables after the DROP TABLE keywords:

 ![](media/8a1ce939ec88bdfa10e70eac21cb0031.png)

-Note that you need to have the roles of the superuser, schema owner, or table owner in order to drop tables.
+-   **Note** that you need to have the roles of the super user, schema owner, or table owner in order to drop tables.

-## PostgreSQL DROP TABLE examples
+## 2.3.1 PostgreSQL DROP TABLE examples

-Let’s take some examples of using the PostgreSQL DROP TABLE statement

-### 1) Drop a table that does not exist
+### 2.3.1.1 Drop a table that does not exist

-The following statement removes a table named authorin the database:
+The following statement **removes** a table named **author** in the database:

 ![](media/412d06df113445cba02825ce1fd8f386.png)